Dow Jones Sustainability Indices: DJSI Korea Index

 The Dow Jones Sustainability Korea Index (DJSI Korea) is derived from the smallest pool of companies, tracking the most sustainable 30 percent of the largest 200 Korean companies.
 The DJSI Korea was launched in October 2009, along with its subset the Dow Jones Sustainability Korea 20 Index (DJSI Korea 20).
 As of that date, 41 companies were included in the DJSI Korea.
 DJSI Korea 20 encompasses the largest 20 sustainable leading companies in the region.
-The index encompasses a smaller region than the other indexes resulting in a higher percentage of companies analyzed and a lower number of companies that are reviewed in the subset.
+The index encompasses a smaller region than the other indices resulting in a higher percentage of companies analyzed and a lower number of companies that are reviewed in the subset.
 The DJSI Korea is also reviewed on an annual and quarterly basis, whereas the DJSI Korea 20 is reviewed annually.